teachme707/sample-iOS-StaticLibs/README.md

 This will install all cocoa pods, create an Xcode workspace and set the required dependencies.
 > **NOTE:** From that point on, you will have to open the generated `TNSCocoaPods.xcworkspace` and work with it.
 In future we will have to update the NativeScript CLI to build using the workspace instead the project.

-> **NOTE:** You will have to set add the `$(inherited)` flag in the Other Linker Flags of the _TNSCocoaPods_ target in both the Debug and Release configurations.
+> **NOTE:** You will have to add the `$(inherited)` flag in the Other Linker Flags of the _TNSCocoaPods_ target in both the Debug and Release configurations.

-Since the pods will be put in dynamic framework our metadata generator will build metadata from their headers and expose their Objective-C APIs in the JavaScript runtime.
+Since the pods will generate dynamic framework our metadata generator will build metadata from their headers and expose their Objective-C APIs in the JavaScript runtime without extra manual work.

 We will set a simple carousel.
 Similar to the Google Maps example add the following UI in `TNSCocoaPods\app\main-page.xml`:
 ```XML